-Also illegal is "kiting."
-Kiting occurs when one opens numerous bank accounts at various locations and then proceeds to write checks on one account and deposit them to another.
+Also illegal is "kiting" which occurs when one opens numerous bank accounts at various locations and then proceeds to write checks on one account and deposit them to another.
 In turn, checks are written on that account, and deposited to yet another bank.
 And, over and over and over.
-Each of the bank accounts may appear to have money, but it is illusionary, because there are numerous checks "floating" about that will hit and reduce the accounts.
+Each of the bank accounts may appear to have money; but, it is illusionary because there are numerous checks "floating" about that will hit and reduce the accounts.
 Somewhere in the process the perpetrator makes a cash withdrawal and then vanishes.
 That is why one will often see bank notices that deposited funds cannot be withdrawn for several days.
 Such restrictions are intended to make sure that a deposit clears the bank on which it is drawn before releasing those funds.
 Kiting is complex and illegal.
-Enhanced electronic clearing procedures adopted by banks in recent years have made kiting far more difficult to accomplish.
+Enhanced electronic clearing procedures adopted by banks have made kiting far more difficult to accomplish.

 Petty cash, also known as imprest cash, is a fund established for making small payments that are impractical to pay by check.
 Examples include postage due, reimbursement to employees for small purchases of office supplies, and numerous similar items.
 The establishment of a petty cash system begins by making out a check to cash, cashing it, and placing the cash in a petty cash box: